 There are always interesting updates to share with the team, and these updates are going to be some of the most compelling topics you write about.
 Your colleagues want to know what the other departments are up to, if the company has been nominated for awards, and if there will be cake in the break room next Thursday.
 So share!

 Finally, don’t be too shy to reach out to your fellow employees and write personal bios or stories.
 Personal pieces are incredibly powerful in marketing blogs and they can pack a punch for internal company content as well.
 Feature a new employee and encourage everyone to welcome them into the company culture.
 Feature a team lead who was recently nominated for an industry award.
 Feature the beloved manager who will be retiring this year.

 As the blog writer, you can even write about yourself in the first person as long as the content relates to the company somehow.
 Talk about your commute, your desk plants, or your thoughts on that weird lingering smell in the first-floor break room.
 And invite your coworkers to submit similar personal musings.
 Because, quite frankly, people will read them, relate, and laugh.

 Personal features are a great way to customize the blog directly to your audience -and- they nicely break up the industry news and best practices articles.

-Is your company blog a drag, a flop, or just sort of chugging along without notice?
+So, is your company blog a drag, a flop, or just sort of chugging along without notice?
 It’s never too late to completely transform your approach and create a blog your colleagues and even the execs will eagerly keep up with.
-For more insights on how to improve your internal communications from message boards to blogs, contact us today!
+For more insights on how to improve your internal communications from message boards to blogs, take our complimentary internal communications assessment , or book a FREE DEMO today!